-The cartoon starts with Bugs Bunny reading a book at an army base, which mentions how Gremlins sabotage airplanes.
-Bugs laughs off the notion of them existing, just as a Gremlin walks by him and attempts to blow up a shell.
-Bugs is almost tricked by it into doing it, but he quickly catches on, and spends the rest of the cartoon trying to stop the Gremlin from sabotaging an airplane, while the little creature constantly keeps him on the ropes.
+The cartoon starts with Bugs Bunny at an army air base where he reads a book mentioning how Gremlins love to sabotage airplanes.
+Bugs laughs off the notion of such funny little creatures existing, just as an actual Gremlin walks by him and attempts to detonate the blockbuster bomb he's sitting on.
+After almost being tricked into setting it off himself, Bugs chases the Gremlin to a nearby airplane and the rest of their fight takes place in the sky where the little creature constantly keeps him on the ropes.

 The cartoon is notable for being one of the The 100 Greatest Looney Tunes.